typedb/typedb/docs/spec.md

 _Remark_.
 TODO: consider `let $x = <EXPR>` as alternative syntax.

 #### **Case DESTRUCT_PATT**
-* 🔶 `<DESTRUCT> = <STRUCT>` is satisfied if, after substituting concepts from `m`, the left hand side (up to potentially omitting components whose variables are marked as optional) matched the structure of the right and side, and each variable on the left matches the evaluated expression of the correponding position on the right.
+* 🔶 `<DESTRUCT> = <STRUCT>` is satisfied if, after substituting concepts from `r`, the left hand side (up to potentially omitting components whose variables are marked as optional) matched the structure of the right and side, and each variable on the left matches the evaluated expression of the correponding position on the right.

 _System property_